let-def/lrgrep/old/FUTURE.md

 - [x] Finer-grained **typing of captures**.
 Right now, captures are always represented by an optional stack element.
   - We can statically tell if the capture is total or not, if total we can get rid of the option.
   - A stack element is very generic, we can often recover the type of the associated semantic value.
-- [ ] Captures sometime only care about locations...
+- [x] Captures sometime only care about locations...
 A dedicated syntax would be more convenient.
+  An atom capture retrieves both location and semantic value, though it is safe to ignore it.
+  A reduction capture keeps only the location.
+  In both cases, use the dedicated `$startloc(x)` / `$endloc(x)` syntax to refer to location.
-- [ ] **Interaction between reduction and capture**.
+- [x] **Interaction between reduction and capture**.
 We could capture an approximate location if a capture occur within a reduction.
 A bit far fetched, but it could even be possible to compute the actual reduction to get the semantic value.

 ## Correction